Distributed Estimation and Inference for Semi-parametric Binary Response Models

-DC approaches often require a restriction that the number of machines (subgroups) does not increase very fast compared to the smallest local subsample size, such as to retain the optimal statistical efficiency of the DC estimators.
+DC approaches often require a restriction that the number of machines (subgroups) does not increase very fast compared to the smallest local subsample size, such as to retain the optimal statistical efficiency \citep{zhang2012communication}.
 Such a restriction can be stringent in many decentralized systems with strong privacy and security concerns.
-In these scenarios, \cite{shamir2014communication}, \cite{wang2016efficient} and \cite{jordan2016communication} proposed multi-round procedures for refinement, followed by \cite{fan2021communication}, \cite{chen2021first}, \cite{tu2021variance}, \cite{luo2022distributed}, and others.
-These frameworks typically use outputs of the preceding iteration as input for the succeeding iterations.
+In these scenarios, \cite{shamir2014communication}, \cite{wang2016efficient} and \cite{jordan2016communication} proposed multiround procedures for refinement, followed by \cite{tu2021variance,dobriban2021distributed,chen2021first,duan2022heterogeneity,luo2022distributed,fan2021communication} and others.
+These frameworks typically use the outputs of the preceding iteration as the input for the succeeding iterations.
 After a number of rounds, the estimator is refined to achieve the optimal statistical rate.
-Such procedures, typically performed with continuous optimization algorithms, are generally inapplicable to non-smooth problems due to their requirement that the loss function needs to be sufficiently smooth, although a non-smooth regularization term is permitted.

-The understanding of the multi-round improvement under the non-smooth scenarios is still in many ways nascent, and existing analyses mostly depend on the specific statistical model. \cite{chen2019quantile}, \cite{wang2019distributed}, \cite{chen2021first}, and \cite{battey2021communication} proposed remedies for specific continuous objective functions that violate second-order differentiability, mainly featuring quantile regression and linear support vector machines.
-Other estimators obtained by minimizing non-smooth objectives must be analyzed in a case-by-case scenario, as a non-smooth loss usually leads to a slow rate of statistical convergence as well as deficiencies in algorithmic convergence.
+Such procedures, typically performed with continuous optimization algorithms, are generally inapplicable to nonsmooth problems due to their requirement that the loss function needs to be sufficiently smooth, although a nonsmooth regularization term is permitted.
+The understanding of the multiround improvement under the nonsmooth scenarios is still in many ways nascent, and existing analyses mostly depend on the specific statistical model. \cite{wang2019distributed}, \cite{chen2019quantile} and \cite{battey2021communication} proposed remedies for specific continuous objective functions that violate second-order differentiability but retain root-$n$ consistency, mainly featuring linear support vector machines and quantile regression.
+For a general nonsmooth objective, \cite{chen2021first} showed that a multiround distributed estimator still entails a slow rate of statistical convergence as well as deficiencies in algorithmic convergence.

 Moreover, for some nonstandard problems, the aforementioned restriction of the standard (one-shot) DC procedures deteriorates in nonstandard problems \citep{shi2018massive}, due to the slower than root-$n$ convergence rate.
 It remains unexplored whether the restriction can be relaxed or removed by multiround methods in nonstandard problems.
 In this paper, we spotlight the semiparametric binary response model whose corresponding loss function is nonconvex and discontinuous, violating the assumptions in the multiround distributed learning literature mentioned above.